 The codeine alkaloid is found in opium; however, most codeine used in the United States is derived from morphine.
-Codeine is available in prescription form for the management of moderate pain, and it is used as a cough suppressant.
+It is available in prescription form for the management of moderate pain, and it is used as a cough suppressant.

 Codeine produces less respiratory depression and sedation when compared to morphine.
-Codeine is most commonly taken orally.
+It is most commonly taken orally.
 It is also used in combination with other drugs; a common prescription for codeine is Tylenol with Codeine.

-Codeine is available in prescription forms, but is also obtainable on the black market.
-Codeine is a painkiller, one of the most commonly abused prescription drugs.
+Codeine is available in prescription forms but is also obtainable on the black market.
+It is a painkiller, one of the most commonly abused prescription drugs.
 Codeine is sometimes used as a recreational drug.
 Some recreational users purchase codeine from multiple pharmacies.
 It can also be purchased on the streets as an illegal prescription painkiller as are so many prescription drugs today.
 Recreational users like this drug for its euphoric effects.

 Common Side Effects Of This Drug